dale-de/Flight_Reservation_System_FRS/README.md

 ## Getting Started

 To get started, download the project to your local machine.
 Extract the .zip archive.
 The archive includes a Visual Studio project file, which you have to open.
+If you dont want to open the whole project, you can just open the .exe file to run the program.

 ### Prerequisites

 Before you run the program for the first time, let's have a look on the .txt files.
 They have the following structure:

-airports.txt - includes Names of aiports
+airports.txt - includes Names of airports
 ```
 Name of the City
 Name of the City